 Camp Bryn Mawr is located outside Honesdale, Pennsylvania, in the northeastern United States.
 Honesdale is approximately two and a half hours from New York City by car.

 Staff wear navy and white every day.
 We will supply you with uniform shirts, and you may wear your own navy or white shorts and pants.
-You can download a packing list from this website.

 A lot.
 The official answer: approximately 10 to 14.
 But the truth is that camp is not like a typical job.
 You don’t go home when the day is over.
 You’ll be living with campers and that means that you’re on 24 hours a day.
 It is hard work—but the rewards you gain from spending that time with campers are immeasurable.